 - Photographs and recordings can only be transferred to and stored on a school computer before printing.
-Images must not be transferred to unsecured external storage devices (e.g. USB sticks, external hard drives). - Adults, including Staff and Parents, cannot use mobile phones on school trips to take pictures of the children. - School mobile phones (no camera function) for use in case of emergency (eg. bus breakdown) are available for use on educational visits, including weekly swimming lessons.
+Images must not be transferred to unsecured external storage devices (e.g. USB sticks, external hard drives). - Adults, including Staff and Parents, cannot use mobile phones on school trips to take pictures of the children and phones should be stowed away in bags when in contact with children. - School mobile phones (no camera function) for use in case of emergency (eg. bus breakdown) are available for use on educational visits, including weekly swimming lessons.